abdurrahman720/react-swipeable-button/readme.md

 **onSuccess**
 The function that will get called when a swipe is success

-## Future Updates
+## Contribution

 Contributing on this project is always welcome!
 Just fork, update, push to your respective branch and make a pull request after testing.

-`TypeScript support is coming soon.`
+Make sure to open an issue before contribute.

 ## License